 To advance these demands, Portland Rising formed as an ongoing committee of Jobs with Justice with the aim of joining with representatives and activists from unions, community groups and others, in a process of strategic campaign planning, action, reflection, and education.
 More specifically, we seek to engage with as well as promote campaigns that:

-- help us to develop deeper understandings of the economy and political system, and
+- help us to develop deeper understandings of our economy and political system, and

 - lift up the larger demands of good jobs for all, a strong and accountable public sector serving human needs, and healthy cities and communities.